socek/pymk/doc/source/tutorial.rst

 >>> pymk -g graph.png task

 .. image:: ./images/tutorial_phase_5_run1.png
+The dark green color means "this dependency accured".
-The red color means "this dependency accured" or "this task was runned".
+The green color means "this task was runned".
+The red color means "this task failed".
 If we run this again:

 >>> pymk -g graph.png task